scott-anderson-wc/cs210pub/syllabus.md

 by (or jointly with) others, please reference them appropriately in your work.
 It is unacceptable for students to work together but not to acknowledge each other in their write-ups.

+## Accommodation

+If you have special needs of any kind, please meet with me to discuss accommodations that may be helpful to you.
+I want to make this course successful for everyone.

+## How to succeed in the course

+* Prepare to spend at least 10 hours every week.
+* Attend all lectures, quit all social media while in class.
+* Read the assigned material and slides BEFORE attempting to do the quiz or the assignment.
+* Submit your quiz answers before class.
+* Read assignment description immediately, start thinking about it ASAP, not 1-2 days before it is due!
+* Start assignments early, be prepared to make mistakes.
+* Programming is a skill: The best programmer has made every mistake in the books!
+* Programming is hard: Do not blame yourself for your mistakes; just give yourself more time!
+* Programming requires *resilience*